Skip to main content

 Go for a walk

-Going for a walk outdoors to get natural light every day, even if it's rainy and foggy, can also help to maintain your energy levels.
+Going for a walk outdoors to get natural light every day - even if it's rainy and foggy - can also help to maintain your energy levels.
 You can also try using a lightbox when you wake up to kick-start your circadian rhythm.
-As far as possible, it's also a good idea to maintain the same bedtime and wake-up time.
+It's also a good idea to maintain the same bedtime and wake-up time.

 Ditch the booze

-In winter, one of the biggest threats to sleep is actually associated with the festive season and the fact that people go to bed at irregular times and consume more alcohol.
+In winter, one of the biggest threats to sleep is actually associated with the festive season.
+This is because many people go to bed at irregular times and consume more alcohol.

-"There's more pressure to drink in the winter because of all these parties.
-Though in the short term alcohol behaves like a sedative, the quality of the sleep is disrupted.
-It leaves us a bit more irritable and not as productive and alert.
-So it's all about being moderate, to deal better with this time of the year and improve our sleep," concludes Bostock.
+Bostock says: "There's more pressure to drink in the winter because of all these parties.
+Though in the short term, alcohol behaves like a sedative, the quality of the sleep is disrupted.
+It leaves us a bit more irritable, and not as productive and alert.
+So it's all about being moderate, to deal better with this time of the year and improve our sleep."

-Remember that if you are suffering from chronic sleep problems such as insomnia, it's important that beyond these lifestyle changes, you speak directly with your GP who can support you.
-They can potentially refer you to a sleep expert or suggest effective strategies, such as cognitive behavioural therapy, the gold standard for help with better sleep.
+Remember that if you are suffering from long-term sleep issues such as insomnia, it's important that beyond these lifestyle changes, you speak directly with your doctor, who can support you.
+They can potentially refer you to a sleep expert or suggest effective strategies - such as cognitive behavioural therapy, the gold standard for help with better sleep.

 symptom checker